heathdbrown/uncle_bob_clean_coding_lessons/README.md

 > You get fearless competence with tests (the green light, that tells you the system works, and you believe it)

 > Check the code in a little bit better than you did before, the boy scout rule.

+> Write unit tests for code you have written first.

+7. You to say, No.